geoSkogen/equips/README.txt

 Add dependencies - stylesheet enqueue for fonts awesome and custom footer.

 5)
-Solve to redundant incrementing shortcode handler functions with hard-coded data--DONE!
+Solve to redundant incrementing shortcode handlers--DONE!

 6)
 Flexible form with as many entry fields as the user requires!--NEXT